 Analysis of her surgical experience

 The whole passage from initial assessment through to surgery and the aftercare was well organised.
 The consultations were unhurried and there was plenty of time to ask questions.
 There were comprehensive fact sheets about what operations were available, with all the pros and cons.
 All went smoothly on the day of surgery, and exactly as explained on the fact sheet.
 I was a bit taken aback that I needed a replacement joint but the joint was worn out so there was no option.
 I was most impressed with the physio who I saw 3 times postoperatively, before discharging me.
 Eight weeks later I had my first 2 hour walk.
 My knee no longer hurt and I tried to do what the physios taught me.
 Wouldn’t it be fantastic if we all had such a wonderful experience of the N H S?
 But well done Mr T for heading such a great team.
 You have always been very approachable, kind and thoughtful with a good sense of humour (all important for us patients and ex-nurses !!!!!).
 Best Wishes Jo Latimer” December 2013 (Op 31st Oct)

-Or, why not consider my new book with all the information you need to make a decision from Amazon where four of my patients have written detailed accounts of their own journey in a behind the scenes story – warts an’ all!
+Why not consider my new book with all the information you need to decide from ‘Amazon’ where four of my patients have written detailed accounts of their journey in a behind-the-scenes story – warts and all!

 Thanks for reading ‘Jo’s bunion surgery’ by David Tollafield